gkannan-codes/CDC25_HabitableExos/README.md

-# ExoHabit — Scoring Exoplanets for Habitability
+# HabitableExos — Scoring Exoplanets for Habitability

 ---